zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

     ![On the Migration job blade, the Refresh button is highlighted, and a status of Full backup uploading is displayed and highlighted.](media/dms-migration-wizard-status-running.png "Migration status")

-    > The migration will take 2 - 3 minutes to complete.
+    > The migration takes approximately 2 - 3 minutes to complete.

-16. When the migration is complete, you will see the status as **Completed**.
+16. When the migration is complete, you should see the status as **Completed**.

     ![On the Migration job blade, the status of Completed is highlighted](media/dms-migration-wizard-status-complete.png "Migration with Completed status")